oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 ## Creating a Response File

-A sample response file is created for you in the `responsefile` directory.
-You can edit this file either directly or by running the shell script `start_here.sh` in the script's home directory.
+Sample response and password files are created for you in the `responsefile` directory.
+You can edit these files either directly or by running the shell script `start_here.sh` in the script's home directory.

 For example

 ```
-./start\_here.sh
+./start_here.sh
 ```

 You can run the above script as many times as you like on the same file.
-Pressing the Enter key on any response retains the existing value in the file and creates `idm.rsp` in the  `responsefile` directory.
+Pressing the Enter key on any response retains the existing value in the file and creates `idm.rsp` and `.idmpwds`in the  `responsefile` directory.

 > Note:
 > * The file consists of key/value pairs.
 There should be no spaces between the name of the key and its value.
 For example: